 With their nutty texture and tasty, earthy flavor, Southern Black-Eyed Peas are an inexpensive, nutritious, and easy-to-make side dish.

-Although they are delicious at any time of the year, many people believe that eating them along with ham, collard greens, cornbread, or hoe cakes on New Year’s Day brings good luck and prosperity in the new year.
+Although they are delicious at any time of the year, it is a Southern tradition to eat them along with ham, collard greens, cornbread, or hoe cakes on New Year’s Day with the hope of good luck and prosperity in the new year.

-Made from scratch, this simple southern-style recipe is the best and features rehydrated, dried black-eyed peas gently simmered in chicken stock and then perfectly seasoned with a ham hock, onion, and garlic.
+Made from scratch, this is the best southern-style recipe and features rehydrated, dried black-eyed peas gently simmered in chicken stock and then perfectly seasoned with a ham hock, onion, and garlic.

 Jump to:

-- These delicious little gems have high levels of dietary fiber, iron, folate, potassium, protein, and Vitamin A. Pair them with brown rice, and you have a nutritional powerhouse!
+- These delicious little gems have high levels of dietary fiber, iron, folate, potassium, protein, and Vitamin A. Pair them with brown or white rice, and you have a nutritional powerhouse!

-- They are budget-friendly; a one-pound bag of dried black-eyed peas costs around $2.00 and contains 12 servings.
+- It’s budget-friendly; a one-pound bag of dried black-eyed peas costs around $2.00 and contains 12 servings.
 How’s that for a bargain?

-- Like fresh Purple Hull Peas, Zipper Peas, White Acre Peas, Field Peas, and Pink Lady Peas, they are the ultimate comfort food!
+- Like fresh Purple Hull, Zipper, White Acre, Field Peas, and Pink Lady Peas, they are the ultimate comfort food!

 Ingredient notes and substitutions: